How to develop an iPhone app

 3. Create a technology stack for your iOS app

-A technology stack is basically a set of development tools and technologies, programming languages, software development toolkits, frameworks, environments, APIs and frameworks that developers use to create software.
+A technology stack is basically a set of development tools and technologies, programming languages, custom software development toolkits, frameworks, environments, APIs and frameworks that developers use to create software.

 A technology stack and its components depend on the digital product you or your developer wants to build.
 Here is the ideal technology stack used for developing an iPhone app: